graywolftech/react-heroicons/README.md

 ## Publishing
 ```
+# Make sure you get the latest copy
+rm -rf heroicons

 # first generate the `tsx` files
 # make sure to copy the output and replace the options above
 npm run generate